 The Competition (Amendment) Act 2022 – An Overview of Recent Reforms to Competition Enforcement in Ireland

-The Competition (Amendment) Act 2022 (the “Act”) was signed into law on 29 June 2022.
+The Competition (Amendment) Act 2022 (the “Act”) was signed into law on 29 June 2022 and entered into force on 27 September 2023.
 The primary purpose of the Act is to implement the EU ECN+ Directive (“ECN+”), which is intended to ensure that national competition authorities (“NCAs”) across the EU have similar powers for investigations and enforcement.